teresatraan/DAT255_CheXpert_Project/README.md

 ---

+## Video Demo

+Watch a demonstration of the system here:

+👉 *insert link*

+---

+## Key Results

+- Best model: **DenseNet121 (transfer learning)**
+- Task: Multi-label classification (5 conditions)
+- Evaluation metric: **ROC-AUC (primary)**
+- Additional metrics: Precision, Recall, F1-score

+DenseNet121 was selected due to it´s strong and consistent performance, robustness, and suitability for medical imaging tasks.

+---

 ## Problem Description

 Chest X-ray interpretation is a complex and time-consuming task.
 This project investigates whether deep learning models can assist by automatically identifying multiple findings in radiographs.

 The system is designed to:

 - Analyze chest X-ray images
 - Predict multiple conditions simultaneously (multi-label classification)
 - Output probability scores for each condition

 ---